vadimstasiev/JavaAssignment/Learning_Resources/JavaFx/JavaFx_FXML/README.md

 # Introduction to FXML
 - [Source Code](../JavaFx/031_fxml)

-In the `start` function, it's going to kick off the `FXML` file with following line:
+In the `start` function, it's going to kick off the `FXML` file with the following line:
 ```java
 Parent root = FXMLLoader.load(getClass().getResource("sample.fxml"));
 ```